gramener/gramex/gramex/apps/guide/quickstart/README.md

 </div>
 <br>

 `"index.html"` and `"gramex.yaml"` are the only two files we'll be editing throughout this guide.
-For now, let's put some text in `"index.html"` as follows:
+For now, let's put some text in `"index.html"`:
 <br>

 <div class="card shadow text-white bg-dark">